 Sometimes The Parent Is More Interested In The Activity Than The Child Is

-If your child indicates she is not interested in a particular activity she is enrolled in, then there isn’t much point keeping your child in it.
+If your child indicates they are not interested in a particular activity they are enrolled in, then there isn’t much point keeping your child in it.

 This is especially true if the parent chose the activity.

 We enrolled our children in karate and every Saturday morning was a struggle with tears and tantrums.

 I am a firm believer that you can’t just quit something because you don’t like it so we compromised and told them they had to try it for 3 months before quitting.